Randy Arozarena Player Props: Rays vs. Yankees

 Randy Arozarena At The Plate

-- Among the qualifying batters in MLB, he ranks 62nd in batting average, 23rd in on-base percentage, and 67th in slugging.
+- Among the qualified hitters in baseball, he ranks 73rd in batting average, 26th in on-base percentage, and 70th in slugging.

+- Arozarena has picked up a hit in 58.3% of his 103 games this season, with at least two hits in 27.2% of them.

-- Arozarena has had an RBI in 36 games this season (35.3%), including 13 multi-RBI outings (12.7%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 35.0% of his games this year, Arozarena has driven in at least one run.
+In 13 of those games (12.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.